 There might be golden plover too.
 They like the blanket bog areas, but can also be seen in the areas of drier heather.
 The two would know if they strayed too near to a nest, as they'd hear the flutey peeping alarm calls above the quiet of the hills.
-It is a beautiful bird, with a dark face and black breast, and a golden spattered back.
+It is a beautiful bird, with a black face and breast, and a golden spattered back.
 A bird that the two men would really love to see in its natural habitat.

 On and on they tramped, making their way slowly to the top of the moorland ridge.
-The marvelled at the beautiful scenery as it dropped below them into the valley.
+They marvelled at the beautiful scenery as it dropped below them into the valley.

-The two men looked up as something moved soaring above the moorland.
-They immediately These magnificent birds were missing from return to their old hunting grounds.
+The two men looked up as something moved in the corner of their eyes.
+A large bird of prey was soaring above the moorland.
+They immediately recognised the impressive sight of buzzard.
+These magnificent birds were missing from the area for many years, but are now making a return to their old hunting grounds.